obiknows/its-obinna-old-website/journal/macos-development-environment.md

 ---
 date: 05/16/2019
-title: macOS development environment
+title: How I made the Ø13NNA Logo
-author: Nichlas W. Andersen
+author: Obinna Nnodim
-excerpt: Get up and running with a fresh macOS Mojave install
+excerpt: From paper to pixels, how I made the design

 ---
 ### Install Homebrew